aurora-opensource/xviz/docs/api-reference/io/overview.md

 ## Readers and Writers

-This layer builds upon the Source and Sink to deal with the XVIZ data types of Index, Metadata, and Frames.
+This layer builds upon the Source and Sink to deal with the XVIZ data types of Metadata, and Frames.

-[Readers](/docs/api-reference/io/overview-writer.md) provide an interface to access the three data objects.
+[Readers](/docs/api-reference/io/overview-reader.md) provide an interface to access the three data objects.

 [Writers](/docs/api-reference/io/overview-writer.md) provide an interface to write the three data objects.

-This layer builds upon the XVIZ Sink, and deals with the XVIZ data types of Index, Metadata, and Frames.

-## Provider
+## Providers

-An offers a high-level way to access the data and iterate over a range of the data.

-An [XVIZ Provider](/docs/api-reference/io/overview-provider.md) abstracts the specific details of how XVIZ data is stored and simply offers up an interface to get the data.
+An [XVIZ Provider](/docs/api-reference/io/overview-provider.md) abstracts the specific details of the concrete XVIZ data format details and provides a way to access metadata and frames.

-A concrete example would be the standard storage of JSON or Binary XVIZ follows a convention of sequentially numbered files with a corresponding extension.
-The specifics of the filename and the extension are not critical to accessing the data, they are simply an artifact of the implementation.
-This is the details a Provider would encapsulate and instead provide access to the specific data types an application would care about.